James E. Talmage: Mining consultant

 From the late 1890s to 1911, Talmage worked as an independent mining consultant and served as a scientific consultant in legal disputes surrounding Utah's mining industry.
 Talmage was an expert in mining and applied chemistry and had cultivated a positive reputation in his various religious and civic leadership positions.
 Due to his financial success in consulting, he officially ended his academic career in 1907.

-The most controversial mine Talmage analyzed during his career was John A. Koyle's Relief Mine, the Dream Mine, in Spanish Fork, Utah.
-Koyle had allegedly prophesied that the mine would offer the LDS Church resources and lead many to invest in the mine, believing it contained valuable materials.
-Talmage assessed the mine and determined it was worthless.
+Perhaps the most controversial mine Talmage analyzed during his career was John A. Koyle's Relief Mine, also known as the Dream Mine.
+Koyle's mine began in Spanish Fork, Utah in the 1890s and was formally incorporated as a business in 1909.
+Koyle had allegedly prophesied that the mine would offer the LDS Church resources during times of crisis.
+Many local residents invested in the mine's stock, believing Koyle's prophecies that the mine contained valuable materials.
+Talmage assessed the mine's production in 1913 and determined it was worthless.